JRDesign-Summer2020/master/README.md

 # Excel Competency Tracker.
-This project was developed for the Georgia Tech Excel Program in Junior Design.
+This project was developed for the Georgia Tech Excel Program.
 The goal of this project was to help the excel program transfer the programs workflow from paper to a digital format.

 ## Built With